 Connecticut law provides for a Notary Public to administer oaths of office.
 It is among the most simple of acts, but proper identification is still necessary.

 Many times I have been called on to administer an oath for a person testifying in a court case in another state.
-The procedure was simple: The person testifying proved his identity, signed my journal, and we waited for the telephone call from the court.
+The procedure was simple: The person testifying proved his identity and we waited for the telephone call from the court.
 When the phone call came, I identified myself, administered the oath, and left the room quietly.
 There is never a need for me to hear the testimony once I have administered the oath.